eoinok/maCinemaBookingV2/README.md

 ```
 onValueChange={(itemValue) => handleChangeMovieTitle(itemValue)}>
 ```
-Now when the user selects a different movie from the Dropdown, the data inisde the booking object will change at the App.js level.
+Also make sure that the ```selectedValue={data.movieTitle}``` inside the ```<Picker>``` component.
+This will now set the picker to always show the currently selected movie in the dropdown.
+Now when the user selects a different movie from the Dropdown, the data inisde the booking object will change at the App.js level and in the dropdown list.

 # Part 2
 Add the line